Roshan1130/Wilmington-University/links/link6.md

 # Congratulation!!
-You have been registered for IST 7040 Data Comm.
+You have been registered for IPM 6030 Risk Management

-The instructor will be	Prof. Brian.
+The instructor will be	Prof. Chales Poplos

-The cost for this course will be $1700.
+The cost for this course will be $2100